ervinmplayon/fyb-opps/README.md

 * The goal is to avoid memory bloat by cleaning up IPs that haven't sent requests in a while
 * Track `lastSeen` for each limiter
 * Run a background goroutine that periodically removes stale entries
+* Each IP gets its own limiter
+* Each limiter tracks `lastSeen`
+* A goroutine periodically checks for stale IPs and removes them
+* This implementation is fully thread safe

 ## Future Feature Implementations
 - [x] Immediately hard throttle and reject requests if they arrive too fast, instead of waiting.
 This requires a change in design from a token bucket that just throttles to a leaky bucket or fixed window that enforces a limit per interval with no waiting.